bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

       document.getElementById('root')
     );

-It displays a heading saying “Hello, world!” on the page.
+It displays a heading saying "Hello, world!” on the page.

 [**Try it on CodePen**](https://reactjs.org/redirect-to-codepen/hello-world)